schmitd/schmitd.github.io/index.markdown

 ## Statement of Purpose

 I'm primarily focused on visual odometry with applications to autonomous field robotics.
 I have also gained experience with stereo camera systems and their calibration as well as image processing techniqes including undistorting fisheye lens footage.
+I have experience working with ROS (Robotic Operating System).
+I have conducted pool trials with the amphibious robot aqua which itself operates on ROS.
+Another ROS system I've worked with is the lab's StereoRig, a submersible handheld stereo camera system with IMU and onboard computer.
+I had to study and troubleshoot the StereoRig system in order to support other projects in the AFRL lab.
 ## Resume
 <object data="/assets/Resume_NEEDSREVISION_David_Schmitt.pdf" type="application/pdf" width="100%" height="600px">
   Your brower doesn't support PDF embedding.
 Download the resume <a href="/assets/Resume_NEEDSREVISION_David_Schmitt.pdf">here</a>.